MSU football coach Mike Leach in hospital after suffering 'personal health issue'

 STARKVILLE, Miss.
 (WTVA) — Mississippi State announced head football coach Mike Leach was taken to the University of Mississippi Medical Center in Jackson by ambulance Sunday after suffering a "personal health issue" at his home.

-MSU defense coordinator Zach Arnett is now in charge of the football team until Leach returns.
+MSU defensive coordinator Zach Arnett is now in charge of the football team until Leach returns.

 The team is getting ready to play in the ReliaQuest Bowl January 2.